Shinnaaa/Shinnaaa.github.io/_pages/about.md

 This platform serves as a repository of my learning and explorations.
 Through this page, I am keen on documenting and disseminating the knowledge I accrue over time, fostering a space of learning and collaborative intellectual growth.

-Feel free to delve into my academic journey and share the quest for knowledge.
+Feel free to delve into my academic journey and share the quest for knowledge.a

 A data-driven personal website